 SEO for Bloggers: A Beginner’s Guide to Meta Tags

 Not taking SEO into account when you’re writing a new post is a bad writing habit we’ve mentioned before (and one that we’re all guilty of from time to time).
-In addition to the content side of SEO (headline length, links, page structure, etc.) it’s also important to think about the technical side before publishing a new post.
+In addition to the content side of SEO (headline length, links, page structure, etc.) it’s also important to consider the technical side before publishing a new post.

 The thought of dealing with technical SEO might be overwhelming, and if you’re managing your own blog without a dedicated tech team or SEO expert, this responsibility will fall on you.
 But don’t worry, you don’t have to be an SEO expert to understand and optimize meta tags.
 Most CMS platforms provide the basic fields or plugins to help flag meta tag issues before you publish.